 Oporto residents have been smug since 1933.
 That’s the year when Arcadia, a wonderful artisanal chocolate maker, opened its doors in that northern city.
 In France, chocolatiers compete for the title of Meilleur Ouvrier de France and the winners receive plenty of fame and recognition.
 But these are not the ways of Portugal, where we often keep quiet about our great things.
 So, Arcadia remained under the radar for decades.

-In 2010, Arcadia opened a shop in Lisbon and the residents of the capital could finally find out what they’d been missing.
+In 2010, Arcadia started opening stores outside of Oporto so the rest of the country could finally find out what they’d been missing.
 There’s a lot to catch up with, from dark chocolate made with São Tomé cocoa, to port wine bonbons, beautiful chocolate roses, and delicious “cat tongues.”
 No wonder Oporto residents were so smug!

 Arcádia, Rua do Almada, 63, Porto, tel.
 22 200 15 18, Av. de Roma 14D, Lisboa, tel.
 21 840 8670, email email@example.com.
 Click here for the Arcadia website.
 You can also buy Arcadia chocolates at Portfolio, a store in the Lisbon airport.
 Click here for their website.

 Bacalhau (cod) is a fish with a bland taste.
 But, once it is salted and dried in the sun, it becomes the perfect foil for garlic and olive oil.
 The Portuguese have enjoyed salted cod for more than two centuries.
 Lucas Rigaud, chef at the court of D. Maria I, included two cod recipes in his 1780 cookbook.